Basil van Rooyen: Sprint racing

-Two race vehicles became awesome racing saloons, set the first saloon 100 mph lap record, won its introductory race, and continued with easy wins as competitors were frightened away.

-These Can-ams are quite popular with Collectors today.
+Two of the race vehicles developed into highly successful racing saloons.
+They set the first saloon car 100 mph lap record, won their debut race, and went on to secure easy victories as many competitors were deterred from taking part.
+These Can-Am cars remain popular with collectors today.

 1977 took him to Australia to compete at the well known Sandown 500 and Bathurst 1000 events, in a local GM Holden V8 Torana against the Ford V8s.
 He made 4th place in the Sandown with a dated model A9X.
 The SL5000 he was sharing with British Saloon Car Champion Gerry Marshall at Bathurst retired with a broken seat.

 In 1979, race organizers introduced a new racing formula, allowing any engine/chassis from one make to be combined.
 Fiat SA was interested.
 This required fabricating a space frame vehicle with fibre-glass panels to look like a Fiat 131, mated with a turbo charged 2.5 litre Ferrari v6 600 bhp power unit.
 This car quickly proved one of the fastest saloon cars in the type of racing, but shortly after the debut Fiat decided, pressured by sanctions against SA, to pull out of the country.
 The car was sold off, but still raced by other drivers.
-The formula was shortlived.
+The formula was short-lived.

 Endurance racing

 As well as the abovementioned sprint races, van Rooyen participated in the Annual Kyalami 9 hour endurance races and the Springbok 3 hour series enduros nearly every year, sharing drives with local drivers Arnold Chatz, Eddie Keizan, Dave Charlton, Chappie Wicks, George Santana, Brian Davies, Geoff Mortimer, Colin Burford, Antonio Prixinho, Peter Gough, and overseas owner/drivers Nanni Galli, Christine Becker, Tony Dean.

 Best result was a 2nd place with Tony Dean driving a Ferrari Dino in the 1968 Kyalami 9 hour.

 Mazda SA brought their competition Mazda RX100 Saloon from Japan with factory support team to the 1971 Springbok Endurance Series, van Rooyen and Gough as drivers.
 Engine performance was impressive, but van Rooyen was so disappointed with the handling that he phoned the SA factory boss for an OK to make alterations.
-So, just 2 days before the race, the front suspension was removed, parts and brackets cut, welded, bent etc, then re-assembled - to the horror of the Japanese mechanics!
+So, just 2 days before the race, the front suspension was removed, parts and brackets cut, welded, bent etc., then re-assembled - to the horror of the Japanese mechanics!
 (Thereafter it lapped - the text says! - up to 4 seconds faster??)